dotnet/docs-maui/docs/platform-integration/essentials/secure-storage.md

 The following code examples demonstrate how to use secure storage.

 > [!TIP]
-> it's possible that an exception is thrown when calling `GetAsync` or `SetAsync`.
+> It's possible that an exception is thrown when calling `GetAsync` or `SetAsync`.
 This can be caused by a device not supporting secure storage, encryption keys changing, or corruption of data. it's best to handle this by removing and adding the setting back if possible.

 ### Write a value